CSCfi/korp-backend/korppluginlib/README.md

 defined in this way are always decorated with `main_handler` as the topmost decorator.
-However, additional decorator functions can be defined by decorating them with `korpplugins.Blueprint.endpoint_decorator`; for example:
+However, additional decorator functions can be defined by decorating them with `korppluginlib.Blueprint.endpoint_decorator`; for example:

-    # test_plugin is an instance of korpplugins.Blueprint, so this is
+    # test_plugin is an instance of korppluginlib.Blueprint, so this is
-    # equivalent to @korpplugins.Blueprint.endpoint_decorator
+    # equivalent to @korppluginlib.Blueprint.endpoint_decorator
     @test_plugin.endpoint_decorator
     def test_decor(generator):
         """Add to the result an extra layer with text_decor and payload."""